eaneto/golang-migration/README.md

 or `create_index_y.sql`, you may run into some trouble if your scripts must be executed in a different order.

+All scripts are executed inside a single transaction, so either all of the scripts will be executed or none.

 ## Usage

 ### Build